 As an added little tidbit, we want to provide you with two recommendations for your stay in Busuanga.
 Both are eco-friendly “off-the-grid” experiences with breathtaking views of Busuanga’s natural beauty.
 If you are familiar with our tastes, you will know that our lodging recommendations are usually not for those with a taste for luxury, but rather for eco-conscious travelers in search of an adventure to remember.

-The Garden of Eden is an eco-friendly farmstay located along the eastern coast of Busuanga, near the small town of Santo Niño.
+The Garden of Eden is an eco-friendly farm stay located along the eastern coast of Busuanga, near the small town of Santo Niño.
 Accommodation is simple, a triangular bamboo bungalow with a 2-story loft.
-Vistors are welcome to wander around the farm freely appreciating the lush garden and abundance of free roaming animals including pigs, goats, dogs, cats, turkeys, and ducks.
+Visitors are welcome to wander around the farm freely appreciating the lush garden and abundance of free-roaming animals including pigs, goats, dogs, cats, turkeys, and ducks.
 All animals are known to have a personality of their own and are likely to approach you for cuddles.
 The owners, Eden and Gunther, are happy to help arrange a number of activities including horseback riding (about 1,000 PHP), kayaking in the bay, scuba diving, and island hopping.

 Sanctuaria Treehouses is a one of a kind treehouse resort for guests seeking an authentic Palawan adventure.
 Secluded within a lush jungle, you will feel worlds away from the hustle and bustle of Coron Town.
 Climb up into one of the treehouses and suddenly the views open up to the mangrove forests, waterways, and Busuanga Bay below.
 At night, the blanket of stars shine brilliantly above and a faint glow from Coron Town can still be observed in the far distance.
 Enjoy a delicious Filipino meal prepared by the wonderful staff, cool off in the pool (one of the only pools in the area), explore the mangrove forests by kayak or paddleboard, or perhaps let Buhay (Sanctuaria’s four-legged tour guide) lead you down to Concepcion Waterfall.
 For more information and to learn about our stay, check out our article “Hideaway among the trees at Sanctuaria Treehouses”.

-We hope that this list inspires you to venture outside the ordinary to explore northern Busuanga, Palawan’s unexplored gem.
+With over 7,000 islands to choose from, nailing down a solid Philippines itinerary may seem like a daunting task.
+We hope that this list inspires you to venture outside the ordinary to experience northern Busuanga, Palawan’s unexplored gem.

 Have you had the opportunity to explore Busuanga Island?
 What kind of adventures have we missed?
 We would love to hear about your adventures on Busuanga island in the comments below.